Email plays a central role in several workflows in Meltwater. In this article, you'll learn the following:

 Email spoofing is the forgery of an email header so that the message appears to have originated from someone or somewhere other than the actual source as people are more likely to open an email when they think it has been sent by a legitimate source.

 In order to improve email deliverability (i.e. minimizing soft bounces) a validation process is required.
-Meltwater enables validation through Dyn (owned by Oracle), our trusted email partner.
+Meltwater enables validation by setting up SPF/DKIM records through our trusted email partner.

 Troubleshooting bouncing emails